Conditions of residence for young au pairs from third countries

 The residence permit includes information about its holder (surname, first name, nationality, date and place of birth), as well as specific information about the residence permit (permit category, date of beginning and end of validity of the permit).

-Certain residence permit categories include additional information in the field 'observation'.
+Certain residence permit categories include additional information (French, Pdf, 330 Kb) in the 'observation' field.

 Third-country nationals may reside in Luxembourg as au pairs for a limited period of maximum one year.
 The residence permit for a third-country national au pair is not renewable.
 Moreover, the young au pair cannot change the residence permit category after expiration of the residence permit for au pairs.